PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 12:23:41
+Last updated: 2024-04-05 12:24:18
-Random Quote: Man cannot tame what God wishes to be wild. - Jacob Snell
+Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby